-Overview Students who have a placement in the LSDC at the secondary level or who are in a regular placement, but may require assistance due to their profile may be considered for this facilitated transition.
+Overview Students who have a placement in the LCDC at the according level or who are in a regular Overview Students who have a placement in the LSDC at the secondary level or who are in a regular placement, but may require assistance due to their profile may be considered for this facilitated transition.
 Procedure The names of students with a partial integration LSDC placement will be provided to the School to Community Facilitator (SCF) when they enter grade 9.
 The SCF will work with the SERT teaching in the LSDC as well as the family and appropriate community agencies to begin to plan for life after graduation from school.
 The SCF will contact the family and begin the transition planning typically during the student's grade 10 or 11 year.
-Facilitator The School to Community Facilitator will chair the transition meetings and assist the family with a number of tasks including finding a lead agency, applying for various funding supports and exploring community and workplace options for the student.
-The meetings are usually held at the school and the SCF will prepare the transition plan and update it regularly through an annual meeting.
+Facilitator The School to Community Facilitator will chair the transition meetings and assist t Facilitatoi with a number of tasks including finding a lead agency, applying for various funding supports and exploring community and workplace options for the student.
+The meetings are us held at the school and the SCF will prepare the transition plan and update it regularly through an annual meeting.
 Transition Team Parent/Guardian, Student Members Principal or VP, SERT of the LSDC School to Community Facilitator Possibly community agencies as appropriate Timeline The SCF typically begins transition planning as early as the student's grade 10 year.
 The transition planning meeting should occur at least once a year until the student graduates.